On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Conclusion

 \section{Conclusion}

 In this study, we have investigated the practical challenge posed by the joint impact of EMI and IRR on a downlink multi-RIS-aided MISO communication system in local 6G networks, such as an indoor factory environment.
 Comprehensive system-level simulations demonstrate that ignoring the impact of EMI and IRR, as done in most studies, leads to over-optimistic performance gains.
-We have shown that in dense, cluttered environments, the combined impact of EMI and IRR leads to a more substantial degradation in system performance than either of their individual counterparts, particularly as the RIS dimensions and transmit power increase.
+We have shown that in dense, cluttered environments, across typical interference power levels, system degradation is driven almost entirely by EMI, with IRR exerting a negligible influence.
+However, at very high transmit powers, IRR becomes a significant impairment that cannot be neglected.

-Furthermore, an EMI and IRR aware AO-based RIS phase shift optimization algorithm is proposed to overcome this performance loss.
+Furthermore, an interference-aware AO-based RIS phase shift optimization algorithm is proposed to overcome the performance loss.
 The proposed AO framework, integrated with the RCG method, provides a clearer understanding of how interference awareness influences the performance of RIS phase shift optimization.
-The results further demonstrated that the proposed AO approach can effectively mitigate EMI and IRR to some extent.
-As a future research direction, this study could be extended to scenarios with multiple RISs and to investigate the behaviour of EMI and IRR in the context of beyond-diagonal RIS architectures.
+The results further demonstrated that the proposed AO approach can effectively mitigate interferences to some extent.
+As a future research direction, this study could be extended to scenarios with multiple RISs and to investigate the behavior of EMI and IRR in the context of beyond-diagonal RIS architectures.